Ride with us Saturday, Nov. 7! Registration is open now.

 Customize your email signature

-Add a direct link to your rider page to your email signature.
+Add a direct link to your rider page in your email signature.

-Do you love baking, cooking, wine tasting, or yoga?
-Consider hosting a Zoom, Facebook, or Instagram Live demonstration to gather donations!
-You can include drawings to generate funds during the demo.
+Do you love baking, cooking, wine tasting, karaoke or yoga?
+Consider hosting an event to gather donations!
+You can sell tickets, or include drawings or contests to generate funds.
 Local businesses may also be willing to donate gift certificates.

 Dedicate miles to donors

-For those who donate $25 or more, dedicate a mile!
-While on that specific mile, share it on social media with a mention and photo.
+For donors giving $25 or more, you can dedicate a mile to them – and while on that mile, share it on social media with a mention and photo.
+This turns a donation into a public moment of recognition, which donors love.

 Have a neighborhood yard sale/bake sale